Neighborhoods of Oklahoma City: Quail Springs/Memorial Corridor

 At the far northern edge of the city along Memorial Road and the Outer Loop (John Kilpatrick Turnpike), bisected by the Lake Hefner Parkway, is a huge swath of suburban development rapidly creeping toward Edmond, the city's northern suburb.

 The area gained its name from the Quail Creek residential development (founded in 1961) and its neighborhood Quail Creek Golf and Country Club.
 The just under two square mile Quail Creek residential development was one of the country's first neighborhood golf communities and was the vision of developers John W. "Jack" Johntson and his brother Paul Johntson.
 Work on the development started in 1960, with golf course designed by Floyd Farley and club house designed by Howard, Samis and Davies.
 Ernie Vossler, the original Golf Pro, later took the neighborhood golf community concept and created the Oak Tree developments (Oak Tree National) in Edmond, Oklahoma, as well as La Quinta Resort developments in the Coachella Valley (Palm Springs, California) area.

 Since the early 1980s, this area has been transformed from grazing land and farm prairie into a broad ribbon of office parks, housing tracts, chain restaurants, a regional supermall – Quail Springs Mall, and a great number of strip malls and box stores.
 Growth here has been brisk, with corporate campuses, golf courses, and shopping centers opening up new opportunities for exploration.
 The area is also home to the Martin Park Nature Center, a fairly large nature preserve with several hiking trails and much natural wildlife.
 North of the Memorial Road corridor is Deer Creek, a rapidly growing section of the metro centered on well-regarded schools.

 The area is home to some of the Metro's major employers.
 There is a concentration of health care services in the area, including Mercy Health System, the Oklahoma Heart Hospital as well as the Integris Cancer Institute and its adjoining ProCure Proton Therapy Center.
-The Quail Springs Business Park houses several hotels and a concentration of corporate administration services including those for Hertz, AAA, AT&T, Avaya, FBI Regional Office and Jordan Associates Advertising.
-Other employers in the area are AlaMode Software Systems, Quail Creek Bank and Farmers Insurance Group.
+The Quail Springs Business Park houses several hotels and a concentration of corporate administration services.